bibendi/dip/README.md

 Run commands defined within the `interaction` section of dip.yml

-A command will be executed by specified runner.
-Dip has three types of them:
+A command will be executed by the specified runner.
+You can set the runner explicitly via the `runner` key (e.g. `runner: docker_compose`).
+Otherwise dip picks the runner automatically:

 - `docker compose` runner — used when the `service` option is defined.
 - `kubectl` runner — used when the `pod` option is defined.